anzachar/Udemy-ML-Course/README.md

 - Tensoflow for Production
 - Image Classification

-TThe notebooks contained in this repository are either practice-code or projects created as part of the course.
+The notebooks contained in this repository are either practice-code or projects created as part of the course.